ddhartma/Practical-Statistics/README.md

     ```
 ## P-value
 - p-value is the conditional probability of observing your statistic if the null hypothesis is true.
 P(statistic | H0 = True)
-- The p-value is the smallest level of significance at which we can still reject the null hypothesis, given the observed sample statistic-
+- The p-value is the smallest level of significance at which we can still reject the null hypothesis
 - If p-value is less than the chosen significance level then you reject the null hypothesis i.e. you accept  alternative hypothesis.
-- Here is a link to a [p_value claculator](#https://www.socscistatistics.com/pvalues/)
+- Here is a link to a [p_value claculator](https://www.socscistatistics.com/pvalues/)

     ![image27]

-- Open notebook under ```notebooks/Simulating From the Null.ipynb.ipynb``` (see the code above and add the following lines)
+- Open notebook under ```notebooks/Simulating From the Null.ipynb``` (see the code above and add the following lines)

     ```
     null_vals = np.random.normal(70, np.std(coff_means), 10000)